How to: Travel on a Budget

 Pro-Tip: Often times, there is a certain day or time of day that is free for all or some museums and historical sites.
 Be sure to ask around about this as well as for any student or youth discounts!

 3.)
 Hit the supermarket: Whether you plan to cook all of your meals at your accommodations or mostly eat out, it’s a good idea to stock up on cheap but filling food options.
 Even if you want to eat out and try a lot of local dishes, stop into the supermarket to pick up healthy snacks you can carry with you like fruit and nuts as well as anything you’ll want to eat at home.
+And, if you do your shopping at local markets, you might even be able to try some local things that you might not have seen otherwise.
 Whenever possible, avoid corner stores in the very center of town as their overpricing can easily cancel out your good intentions.
 Asking a local where the best prices can be found is always helpful.

 Pro-Tip: Bringing your own reusable water bottle is also recommended to keep you hydrated without needing to stop into corner stores every few hours to purchase a cold drink—better for your budget and the environment!